JSFoundation/TAC/TAC-Charter.md

 1. A representative from each Project (if desired)
 2. A representative from each jQuery Foundation Member organization (if desired)
-3. Individuals from the great JS community as appointed by the existing TAC or the Board
+3. Individuals from the greater JS community as appointed by the existing TAC or the Board

 There is no specific set of requirements or qualifications for TAC membership beyond these rules.
-The TAC may add additional members from the JS community to the TAC by a standard TAC motion and vote.
-A TAC member, including those appointed by Projects and Members organizations may be removed from the TAC by voluntary resignation, or by a standard TAC motion and vote.
-If the removed members is a Project or Member organization representative, that Project or Member organization may appoint a new representative.
+The TAC may add additional members from the JS community to the TAC by a standard TAC motion and vote as described in the [Voting][] section of this charter.
+A TAC member, including those appointed by Projects and Member organizations may be removed from the TAC by voluntary resignation, or by a standard TAC motion and vote.
+If the removed member is a Project or Member organization representative, that Project or Member organization may appoint a new representative.
 The removed member may again be considered for addition to the TAC after a term of 1 year from their removal.
 At the end of a member's term, that term may be renewed for an additional term by a standard TAC motion and vote.

-Changes to TAC membership should be posted in the agenda, and may be suggested as any other agenda item.
+Changes to TAC membership should be posted in the TAC meeting agenda, and may be suggested as any other agenda item.

 No more than one-fourth of the TAC members may be affiliated with the same employer.
 If removal or resignation of a TAC member, or a change of employment